 Whether as detour during a skiing day or as hiking or biking tour in summer: the summit of the Kronplatz is a rewarding sight not only because of its 360° panoramic view!
 The peace bell and its elaborate construction with a relief of the surrounding mountain scenery are well worth seeing.

-By the way: The chimes of the bell can be heard every Wednesday, Thursday, Friday, Saturday and Sunday at 12 o’clock.
+By the way: The chimes of the bell can be heard every day at 12 o’clock.